Examples

 Next, the model is moved to the GPU using the model.to function.
 Any device understood by torch.Tensor.to can be specified here.
 The next line is a bit more subtle - the dataset is told to move patterns to the GPU before passing them to the model using the dataset.get_as function.
 This function does not move the stored patterns to the GPU.
 If there is sufficient GPU memory, the patterns can also be pre-moved to the GPU using dataset.to, but the speedup is empirically quite small.

 Once the device is selected, a reconstruction is run using model.Adam_optimize.
-This is a generator function which will yield at every epoch, to allow some monitoring code to be run.
+This is a generator function which will yield at the end of every epoch, to allow some monitoring code to be run.

 Fancy Ptycho